If you're good at other trivia games it don't mean Jack now.

 Les Yay: invoked Several installments include commercials for a barely fictional TV show called "Xenora: Queen of Battle".
 In each commercial, Xenora and her sidekick get into a very suggestive situation.

 Xenora: Here, let me rub some ointment on that.

 Matryoshka Object: In the opening animation for the "Elephant, Mustard, Teddy Roosevelt or Dracula?" questions an elephant doll is shown.
-It opens to reveal a mustard container, which in turn opens to release Teddy Roosevelt's doll, and finally Dracula is shown to come from Teddy's open doll.
+It opens to reveal a bottle of Plochman's mustard, which in turn opens to release Teddy Roosevelt's doll, and finally Dracula is shown to come from Teddy's open doll.

 Mood Whiplash: Jack Attacks are always presented in a much creepier manner than the rest of the game.

 2011 manages to do this with a question number animation.
-One of the "everybody quattro" 4s is suddenly gunned down.
+The lead 4 the "everybody cuatro" 4s is suddenly gunned down.
 This leads to a mini-story arc in subsequent games, witch contains an "f" as The Other Darrin.
 See it for yourself.

 The finale of The Ride, which is itself presented in a creepy manner, features the elevator getting broke down, Nate getting stuck on the aforementioned Bottom, meeting all the previous hosts of The Ride stacked up with snacks, TV set, shower and a merry-go-round, and choosing what kind of assy joke or eff-you executives speech they have to do before the game quits to Windows.

 Mooning: A pack of these.
 For instance, Cookie gets such a moment when he promises to show "a Full Moon" on the ATF floor of The Ride.
-All that only to get mooned by Billy O'Brien in the OUYA version of 2011.
+All that only to get mooned by Billy O'Brien in the first episode of the OUYA version of 2011.